 On a typical steep and narrow Wellington site to the rear of an existing property the design of this infill house looks to draw as much quality amenity as it can out of infill housing regulations.
 The proposed three bedroom, two bathroom house spills down the slope over multiple levels which are connected to a variety of external terrace and decked areas.
 These zones give articulation to the long north façade, which is broken down with a combination of exposed block work, metal profile and timber cladding.
 In the office we are excited to be moving ahead with detailed design on this scheme, keep tuned for updates in the near future.

 A three bedroom home spread over three levels on a tight site (177 square metres), Box & Tower is a exercise in squeezing the most out of infill housing restrictions on a difficult steep site.
 The original section was subdivided and master planned in collaboration with Spacecraft Architects (who designed the house to the rear of the site) and basic massing and materials were agreed upon.
 The design balances issues of privacy (site faces a busy street) while also looking to open up to the north and western sun and views.
 The main living floor is lightly broken up to accommodate living/dining/kitchen.
 This zoning is emphasised through a mixture of full height volumes and low height alcoves.
 All are hinged around a central stair case which draws together the main bedroom upstairs and two other bedrooms plus ablutions/laundry/WC downstairs.
 Multiple terraces flank the building on the north and south to provide outdoor amenity to a site where little exists.
 Macrocarpa shiplap cladding mixed with zincalume and fibreglass corrugate are used to help articulate the change in form from ‘box’ to ‘tower’.
+Short listed for 2017 HOME of the year competition.

 A two part renovation that took place over a 5 year period.
 The first part was to modernise the internal layout by opening up key living areas to the west which offers sun and views.
 The second part was to connect the dwelling to the upper part of the site so the occupants (keen gardeners) could directly access these higher terraces.
 This connection is formed by the addition of an upper story (the ‘pop-top’) set behind the ridge line of the existing roof which bridges back to the site’s upper terrace via a spacious deck.
 Part of the under croft of the deck is enclosed to create a new entry and ‘mud room’.
 The addition’s cladding matches the weatherboards on the existing house but is offset by a mix of windows and coloured panels which form a continuous band around the upper storey.
 The overall result is that a humble house is knitted into the particularities of it’s setting.